 Mass Importing Content from LinkedIn Learning

 Additionally, you can import multiple courses from LinkedIn Learning into the platform in a single action.
 When viewing the LinkedIn Learning catalog, press the download icon in the top right corner of the page.
-For the single import, select which courses you want to import, then flag whether to import them as CLOR content or as platform courses, and if you want to assign them to one or more catalog(s).
+For the single import, select which courses you want to import, then flag whether to import them as Central Repository content or as platform courses, and if you want to assign them to one or more catalog(s).
 Refer to the sections above in this article for more information about each import type.

 This import option does not allow you to enroll users into courses at this stage, since courses may have different types of audience.
 The massive import will be managed as a background job, with the import time depending on the number of courses you’re importing.
 Please note that each course that you import from LinkedIn Learning becomes an individual course in the platform, so if you import five LinkedIn Learning courses, you will create five courses in the platform.

 Managing LinkedIn Learning Content in Docebo

-When LinkedIn Learning courses are imported as AICC learning objects in your Central Learning Object Repository, they can be managed like regular AICC learning objects, and have the same advanced settings options.
-You can refer to this article to learn more about pushing learning objects from the CLOR into courses.
+When LinkedIn Learning courses are imported as AICC training materials in your Central Repository, they can be managed like regular AICC training materials, and have the same advanced settings options.

-Once you find the training material from LinkedIn Learning in the list of learning objects in the CLOR, press the edit icon in the object’s row to edit the details of the learning object, as desired.
+Once you find the training material from LinkedIn Learning in the list of training materials in the Central Repository, press the edit icon in the object’s row to edit the details of the training material, as desired.

-Please Note: The learning object is marked as complete when 100% of the content has been viewed.
-There is no In Progress status for this learning object, only Not Started and Complete.
+The training material is marked as complete when 100% of the content has been viewed.
+There is no In Progress status for this training material, only Not Started and Complete.

 Managing the LinkedIn Learning Catalog in Docebo